 From Perth to Broome: the best road trip in Western Australia in 3 weeks

-Western Australia has some one of the most breathtaking and epic road trips in the world.
+Western Australia has some of the most breathtaking and best road trips in the world.
 What you definitely should put on your Aussie bucket list is the road trip from Perth to Broome.
-After living in Australia for almost two years and traveling around in my converted 4WD, this road trip was a dream coming true!
+After living in Australia for almost two years and traveling around in my converted 4WD, this road trip was a dream!

-The most beautiful beaches, remote campsites, fascinating gorges, unique wildlife, and scenic views everywhere you look.
-Making a road trip in Western Australia is a MUST-DO and this road trip itinerary will bring you to some of the most beautiful places in Australia.
+The most beautiful beaches, remote campsites, fascinating gorges, unique wildlife, and scenic views are everywhere you look.
+Making a road trip in Western Australia is a MUST-DO, and this itinerary will bring you to some of the most beautiful places in Australia.

 Map of Western Australia